 Our Board Members!

 As former owner of Villainous Lair Comics, Alison is a well-known figure in the local comic book community.
-She regularly attends comic book conventions such as San Diego Comic-Con and San Diego Comic Fest and also has holds a Master’s degree in Computer Science from San Diego State University.
+She regularly attends comic book conventions such as San Diego Comic-Con and San Diego Comic Fest while maintaining her alter-ego as a mild-mannered software developer.

 Mark is an artist and writer who has worked in the entertainment industry for over 25 years.
 He produces and directs music videos, commercials, and promotional videos, and has worked on feature films and television series in various capacities.
 Mark is a strong promotor of literacy and art programs and has originated creative writing classes for elementary school children, which produced collaborative illustrated books by student authors.